 With “mega-infrastructure” projects, such as roads, pipelines, and mines, environmental harm can seem inevitable.
 Dr. Francisco Dallmeier and colleagues at the Smithsonian Institution have spent nearly two decades developing science-based ways to meet local conservation needs and development priorities.
 Here, he describes how to study, understand and protect biodiversity while implementing large development projects.
-For more on collaboration, stay tuned for NBS’s fall report on effective partnerships.

 While assessing biodiversity in an oil development area in Gabon, Central Africa, a Smithsonian biologist found an unexpected species: the invasive fire ant Wasmania, originally from South America.
 The ants probably entered West and Central Africa decades ago with cargo from overseas, and then followed infrastructure development throughout the region.